Trading

 Market reach: Over 2 billion consumers across the Middle East, Africa, South Asia, and Europe

-Under this licence, traders are permitted to deal in agricultural raw materials, food and beverages, household goods, machinery, and other mixed merchandise, all under a single permit.
-This breadth of coverage is the defining characteristic that sets non-specialised wholesale trade apart from narrower, single-category licences, which restrict a business to dealing in only one type of product or sector.
+Under this license, traders are permitted to deal in agricultural raw materials, food and beverages, household goods, machinery, and other mixed merchandise, all under a single permit.
+This breadth of coverage is the defining characteristic that sets non-specialised wholesale trade apart from narrower, single-category licenses, which restrict a business to dealing in only one type of product or sector.

-For businesses that source and distribute across multiple product lines, or that anticipate diversifying their inventory over time, the Code 4690 licence removes the need to hold multiple permits.
-It is formally classified as a Trading Licence under the Trading category at Dubai South Business Hub Free Zone, providing a recognised legal framework for import, export, and re-export operations across a diverse product portfolio.
+For businesses that source and distribute across multiple product lines, or that anticipate diversifying their inventory over time, the Code 4690 license removes the need to hold multiple permits.
+It is formally classified as a Trading License under the Trading category at Dubai South Business Hub Free Zone, providing a recognised legal framework for import, export, and re-export operations across a diverse product portfolio.

 Why Dubai South and the UAE Market Are Ideal for Wholesale Trade